-• PARAGRAPH 2.
-Article 18 protects theistic, non-theistic and atheistic beliefs, as well as the right not to profess any religion or belief.
+• Article 18: protects theistic, non-theistic and atheistic beliefs, as well as the right not to profess any religion or belief.
 The terms belief and religion are to be broadly construed.
-Article 18 is not limited in its application to traditional religions or to religions and beliefs with international characteristics or practices analogous to those of traditional religion.
-The Committee therefore views with concern any tendency to discriminate against any religious minorities that may be the subject of hostility by a predominant religious community.
+Article 18 is not limited in its application to traditional religions or to religions and beliefs with international characteristics or practices analogous to those of traditional religions.
+The Committee therefore views with concern any tendency to discriminate against any religion or belief for any reasons, including the fact that they are newly established, or represent religious minorities that may be the subject of hostility by a predominant religious community.
+Article 18: permits restrictions to manifest a religion or belief only if such limitations are prescribed by law and necessary to protect public safety, order, health or morals, or the fundamental rights and freedoms of others.